A LOCAL’S RECOMMENDATIONS

 Stroll around Albert Park Lake, part of the Australian Formula 1 Grand Prix racing track.
 There is a 5 km walking path around the lake to enjoy and admire the views.

 Explore Melbourne’s burgeoning street art in the many laneways and alleys.
-Hosier Lane, Centre Place, AC/DC Lane, Duckboard Place and Croft Alley, just to name a few.
+Some of the most noteworthy locations are Hosier Lane, Centre Place, AC/DC Lane, Duckboard Place and Croft Alley, just to name a few.
+The diverse artwork is forever changing so there are always heaps of colourful new murals, stencil works, and graffiti to see.

 Check out the historic shopping arcades, which are hidden gems of the city – Block Arcade, Royal Arcade, Degraves Street, and Centre Place.